edac713/GPTs/documents/guides/microsoft-docs/Mastering The Art of Prompt Engineering.md

 6. String with a top-level domain that is too short or too long: Return `False`.
    Example: `"john@example.c"` -> `False`, `"john@example.abcdefg"` -> `False`

-Please implement the `is_valid_email(email)` function based on these requirements, and provide some example usage of the function with different input strings, including both valid and invalid email addresses.
+Implement the `is_valid_email(email)` function based on these requirements, and provide some example usage of the function with different input strings, including both valid and invalid email addresses.
 Also, discuss any additional edge cases or exceptions that your function handles, and explain your reasoning for including them.
 ```

 By providing these examples of edge cases and exceptions, you help the model create a more robust and comprehensive email validation function that goes beyond just the basic requirements.
 The specific examples for each edge case make it clear what the expected behavior should be, and prompt the model to think critically about other potential issues that could arise.